Governance contracts

 Conducting elections

-The Elector is a special smart contract that triggers Tick and Tock transactions (forced executions at the start and end of each block).
+The Elector is a special smart contract that receives protocol-delivered tick‑tock transactions at the start and end of each MasterChain block.
 It checks whether it’s time to conduct a new election during each block.

 Process details: